 Cormorant Colony, Middle Island by Mary Celestino

 The Amherstburg edition of Look Again!
-Outside brings art and ideas into Essex County, expanding from AWE’s installation of eight artwork reproductions in downtown Windsor.
+Outside brings art and ideas into Essex County, expanding from AWE’s original installation of eight artwork reproductions in downtown Windsor.
 Look Again!
 Outside: Amherstburg stops visitors in their tracks and sparks conversations, complementing an array of colourful murals already downtown and creating a vibrant, enjoyable walking tour for residents and tourists.
-Five new reproductions from AWE’s collection will be featured summer 2023.

 AWE thanks Richard and Colleen Peddie for their generous support of Look Again!
 Outside: Amherstburg.